(updated October 2013)

 Check your local phone book for a cotton gin or cotton producer in your area.

 Contact a mill directly.
-If you need assistance determining which fabric a particular mill produces, contact Cotton Incorporated at www.cottoninc.com to request a Mill Directory.
+If you need assistance determining which fabric a particular mill produces, go to Cotton Incorporated's FABRICAST website at https://www.cottoninc.com/quality-products/fabrics/fabricast-collections/.

 Contact the National Cottonseed Products Association at www.cottonseed.com